-Co-Moderator: Prof. Lucas Pacheco Campos, Federal University of Juiz de Fora, Brazil
+Co-Moderator: Prof. Lucas Pacheco Campos, Universidade Fluminense do Rio de Janeiro Brazil

-Lucas Campos is an assistant professor at the Federal University of Juiz de Fora (Brazil) since 2018.
-He did his PhD on Public Policies and Human Development at Rio de Janeiro State University (Brazil), in partnership with the Institute of Education of the University of Lisbon (Portugal).
-His main research interests are linked with politics, public administration and organizational studies.
+Lucas Campos was an assistant professor at the Universidade Federal Juiz de Fora (Brazil) since 2018 up to 2024.
+He did his PhD on Public Policies and Human Development at Universidade do Estado do Rio de Janeiro (Brazil), in partnership with the Instituto de Educação, Universidade de Lisboa (Portugal).
+His main research interests are linked with policies, public administration and organizational studies.
 In this field, he has been reflecting on the relationships between the State, civil society and educational public policies.

-Comparative Group 5: Competences for Active ageing - Life Skills, professional bio, professionalization active ageing $\cdot$ care transitions $\cdot$ life skills
+Comparative Group 5: Competences for Active ageing - Life Skills, professional bio, professionalization active ageing • care transitions • life skills